 U.S. 287 comes into Denver from the north along Federal Boulevard, then turns east along Colfax Avenue (Business Loop I-70 and U.S. 40).
 U.S. 287 silently merges onto Interstate 70 along with U.S. 40 at Exit 288.

-Many of the surface streets and expressways crossing the metropolitan area are state highways:
+Many of the surface streets and expressways crossing the metropolitan area are state highways, some of which are profiled below:

 Colorado 2 is Colorado Boulevard from U.S. 285/Hampden Avenue in Denver north to Colorado 7 (near U.S. 85) in Brighton.